 Similarly, we are faced with hundreds of millions of dollars owed to County property owners for overpayments of taxes which have been allowed to accumulate by the prior Administration.
 This budget provides for additional debt service payments in the amount of \$3 million in FY 2019 (growing to approximately \$20 million in the outyears of the plan) to cover \$300 million of County bonding to pay for amounts owing to our taxpayers as soon as possible, while once again having to spread the cost to our operating budgets over a number of years.
 The impact of paying this entire amount out of our current operating funds would be devastating to our ability to maintain services in the County, and I believe financing is the only responsible option open to us.
-Although this will make it more difficult for the County to achieve GAAP-balance, there is no other alternative.
+Although this will make it more difficult for the County to achieve GAAP-balance, there is no alternative.

 We will also be implementing our new and improved Disputed Assessment Fund (DAF) for commercial properties in FY 2019.
-Our success in securing legislative approval in Albany in June 2018 will allow us to collect DAF charges from all commercial property taxpayers at a much reduced level, while simultaneously allowing the County to make payments due to commercial taxpayers in FY 2019 during FY2019.
+Our success in securing legislative approval in Albany in June

+2018 will allow us to collect DAF charges from all commercial property taxpayers at a much reduced level, while simultaneously allowing the County to make payments newly due to commercial taxpayers in FY 2019 during FY 2019.
 We are in the process of evaluating the systems in place that will allow timely 2019 payments.
 The charge for DAF will be set at the level necessary to collect \$40 million in FY 2019.

 Bonding of the prior accumulated liability for tax certiorari claims resolves past issues.
-Going forward the new DAF legislation combined with an updated assessment roll will permit Nassau County to move out of the endless negative cycle of property tax overpayments and settlements.
+Going forward the new DAF legislation combined with an updated assessment roll will permit Nassau County to move out of the endless negative cycle of property tax overpayments and settlements, and end bonding.

 We require the assistance and partnership of the County Legislature, the State Legislature in Albany and other parties to keep Nassau County growing and thriving.
 For example, the County is relying on \$20 million in revenue from the Nassau County OTB which we are due and owed in FY 2019.
-The County is a third-party beneficiary of an agreement between OTB and Genting to install 1,000 video lottery terminals (VLTs).
-However, the installation has stalled, and OTB and Genting have in fact installed only half of the VLTs.
-While we are working closely with OTB to resolve this matter, we require a greater sense of urgency from the parties to help relieve the burden on County taxpayers.
+As of April 1, 2019, the amount due OTB and therefore Nassau County increases regardless of the number of video lottery terminals (VLTs).
+The number of VLTs stalled at 500 during 2018 and generated less revenue.